Chronic lymphocytic leukemia: Surface markers

 Matutes's CLL scoring system is very helpful for the differential diagnosis between classical CLL and the other B cell chronic lymphoproliferative disorders, but not for the immunological distinction between mixed/atypical CLL and mantle cell lymphoma (MCL malignant B cells).
 Discrimination between CLL and MCL can be improved by adding non-routine markers such as CD54 and CD200.
 Among routine markers, the most discriminating feature is the CD20/CD23 mean fluorescence intensity ratio.
 FMC7 expression can be misleading for borderline cases.

 Related diseases

-In the past, cases with similar microscopic appearance in the blood but with a T cell phenotype were referred to as T-cell CLL.
+In the past, cases with a similar microscopic appearance in the blood but with a T-cell phenotype were referred to as T-cell CLL.
 However, these are now recognized as a separate disease group and are currently classified as T-cell prolymphocytic leukemias (T-PLL).
 An accurate diagnosis of T-PLL is important as it is a rare and aggressive disease.

 CLL should not be confused with acute lymphoblastic leukemia, a highly aggressive leukemia most commonly diagnosed in children, and highly treatable in the pediatric setting.